-Mood disorders are a type of mental health condition that affect your mood and interfere with your ability to function normally.
-Depression and bipolar disorder are two of the most common types of mood disorder.
+Mood disorders are a type of mental health condition that affects your mood and interfere with your ability to function normally.
+Depression and bipolar disorder are two of the most common types of mood disorders.

 Depression causes overwhelming feelings of sadness, despair, and worthlessness.
 While the condition may be triggered by a loss or other event in your life, depression is caused by a chemical imbalance in your brain.
 Additionally, the symptoms persist much longer and are often more intrusive than sadness or grief.

 As your mood becomes more depressed, your behaviors begin to reflect your emotions and you may struggle to perform at work or interact with your friends and family.

 Bipolar disorder causes swings between high or manic moods and depression.
 There are several types of bipolar disorder, which are identified by the severity of your symptoms.
 Bipolar disorder causes depressed, manic, and hypomanic symptoms.
 Depressed symptoms are the same as those caused by depression.

 - Sleeping less

 - Risky or reckless behavior